nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 signals in the YansWifi model-- everything is a Wi-Fi signal.

 In the standard, there is also what is called the "minimum modulation and coding rate sensitivity" in section 18.3.10.6 CCA requirements.
-This is the -82 dBm requirement for 20 MHz channels.
-This is analogous to the EnergyDetectionThreshold attribute in ``YansWifiPhy``.
+This is analogous to the RxSensitivity attribute in ``YansWifiPhy``.
 CCA busy state is not raised in this model when this threshold is exceeded but instead RX state is immediately reached, since it is assumed that PLCP sync always succeeds in this model.
 Even if the PLCP header reception fails, the channel state is still held in RX until YansWifiPhy::EndReceive().

-In ns-3, the values of these attributes are set to small default values (-96 dBm for EnergyDetectionThreshold and -99 dBm for CcaMode1Threshold).
+In ns-3, the values of these attributes are -101 dBm for RxSensitivity and -62 dBm for CcaEdThreshold.
-So, if a signal comes in at > -96 dBm and the state is IDLE or CCA BUSY, this model will lock onto it for the signal duration and raise RX state.
+So, if a signal comes in at > -101 dBm and the state is IDLE or CCA BUSY, this model will lock onto it for the signal duration and raise RX state.
-If it comes in at <= -96 dBm but >= -99 dBm, it will definitely raise CCA BUSY but not RX state.
-If it comes in < -99 dBm, it gets added to the interference tracker and, by itself, it will not raise CCA BUSY, but maybe a later signal will contribute more power so that the threshold of -99 dBm is reached at a later time.

 The energy of the signal intended to be received is calculated from the transmission power and adjusted based on the Tx gain